bayleaf1130/bayleaf1130/README.md

 I enjoy developing in Python, C, and Clojure.

+Currently, I am teaching myself Golang in hopes that I can replace C for my systems projects (:

 I really like working on backend development and projects related to the command line or software emulation/graphics.

 Check out my blog [Bumbling Bayleaf](https://bumblingbayleaf.com)